GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/light.md

 ---
 # Light

-A Light object is an object that simulates a light source in 2D and cast shadow using other objects.
+A light object is an object that simulates a light source in 2D and cast shadow using other objects.
-The light object has several properties that can be customized, such as the color, the radius of the light, and a texture to give a shape to your light.
+The light object has several properties that can be customized, such as the color, the radius of the light, and a texture to give a shape to the light.

 ## How does it work?